Misco: History

+Restructuring and bankruptcy

 In 2002, Global, now known as Systemax, began a program of restructuring.
 This would see its newly acquired Simply Computers business merge with Misco's operation in the United Kingdom in Wellingborough by February 2005.
-Also, logistics were established in a purpose built warehouse in Greenock, Scotland.
+Also, logistics were established in a purpose-built warehouse in Greenock, Scotland.

 The brick and mortar outlets founded by Simply were gradually closed down, a symptom of consumer trends moving away from the High Street and to online.
 Misco expanded its business from onwards of 2005, winning customer satisfaction awards from PriceGrabber, a performance award from Hitwise and achieving accreditations in ISIS and IDIS.

 In April 2009, Misco announced plans for hiring remote sales agents on a work from home basis.
 In June 2013, Systemax opened the SSC in Budapest, Hungary, to support the EMEA countries's processes.
 In July 2016, Systemax sold Misco Germany to CANCOM SE.
 In March 2017, Systemax sold its EMEA Technology Products Group excluding its French operations to Hilco Capital Limited.
 On 19 October 2017, after an unsuccessful turnaround, Misco UK entered into administration.

 On 12 December 2017, Misco Sweden filed for bankruptcy.
-On 7 June 2019, it was announced that the UK Computer Group (since renamed The Comet Group) had purchased the Misco Brand in the United Kingdom.
+On 7 June 2019, it was announced that the UK Computer Group (since renamed The Misco Group) had purchased the Misco Brand in the United Kingdom.
 The management team consists of a number of ex employees of Misco, and they have stated the intention was to relaunch misco.co.uk on 1 July 2019.